luizbgomide/EclipsePhase2e-ptbr/src.clean_html/18/08-exhumans.md

 **Motivation:** +Increase Intelligence +Survival.
 Neurodes are the masterminds and manipulators behind many exhuman plots.
 They seek to steal and harness experimental neurotech and alien and TITAN technology.

 **Use:** A neurode’s mind is its primary weapon; it can think vortexes around most transhumans and will deploy traps and deception with sadistic glee.
 Neurodes always have backup and escape plans.
-They rarely engage in direct combat, protecting themselves with swarms of teleoperated drones, puppeted slaves, and exhuman minions.
+They rarely engage in direct combat, protecting themselves with swarms of teleoperated drones, puppets, and exhuman minions.

 <!-- CLEANED blockquote class="ep-stats indent stat-list" -->